tomas1000r/webflux-kotlin-keycloak/README.md

 1. First, user have to enter the data including email address.
 The registration link with validity of 30 minutes is sent to the user email address.
 2. Second, when user clicks the link, the registration process is finished

+#### Method level security

+To use method level security, some configuration had to be done in SecurityConfiguration class.
+Please note ReactiveOAuth2UserService bean where custom mapping between Keycloak roles and authorities had to be configured.

 ## Build

 To build the project including running all the tests, just execute this command in the root of the project folder: